To perform the self-consistent field (SCF) calculation in ReSpect is as easy as executing the command

 file respect_checkpoint_file.50 will be created in the current directory.
 Using this file, you can now restart the SCF calculation as described in the tip How to restart an SCF calculation?.

-Q: How to reduce the number of SCF iterations in relativistic two-component (2c) and four-component (4c) calculations?
+Q: How to improve the SCF convergence and/or reduce the number of SCF iterations in relativistic two-component (2c) and four-component (4c) calculations?

-One easy way to reduce the number of SCF iterations in relativistic calculations is to provide a good initial guess to molecular orbitals/spinors.
+One easy way to improve the SCF convergence and/or reduce the number of SCF iterations in relativistic 2c and 4c calculations is to provide a good initial guess to molecular orbitals/spinors.
 Here, we recommend to perform two consecutive SCFs; the first one serves as a quick and reliable initial guess and is typically performed with a one-component scalar-relativistic DKH2 Hamiltonian, while the second SCF, restarted from the first one, can proceed with a desired 2c or 4c Hamiltonian and normally exhibits a rapid convergence.

 In practice, DKH2 Hamiltonian is selected on input by the keyword